craftcms/docs/docs/3.x/config/config-settings.md

 Whether SVG thumbnails should be rasterized.

-Note this will only work if ImageMagick is installed, and <config:imageDriver> is set to either `auto` or `imagick`.
+Note this will only work if ImageMagick is installed, and <config3:imageDriver> is set to either `auto` or `imagick`.